 In May 2015, Sarah Lister took up the role.
-Sarah is a choral conductor, organist and pianist, and is the organist at St Frideswide Church in Oxford.
+Sarah is a choral conductor, organist and pianist, and was the organist at St Frideswide Church in Oxford (latterly at Blackfriars).
 She led us through several successful concerts as well as helping with the choir’s general musical education.

 From September 2016 to July 2017 our musical director was Tim Coleman, an experienced chorister and music freelancer.
 Tim left us to go to the Royal Welsh College of Music and Drama.
 We then had three years with Santiago Piñeros-Serrano, a Colombian conductor and pianist.
 Santiago is Assistant Conductor for Oxford Brookes University Orchestra, and was also acting as Music Director for Holy Family Church in Blackbird Leys.